rafid29mehda/IELTS-Study-Bot/Writing/Task 2/Last Minute.md

 - One of the primary drivers behind the trend of .... is the increasing
 - Another aspect contributing to .......... is .......... ,
 - Another significant factor to consider is ...
+- For instance, (Body 1)
-- Evidence from recent studies indicates that
+- Evidence from recent studies indicates that (Body 2)

 ## Conclusion Paragraph